Skip to main content

 Eight kilometres south of town is Clarendon, a National Trust-listed three-storey mansion considered Australia’s grandest rural colonial estate.

 Alongside John Glover, Evandale’s history includes a couple of other noteworthy characters.
-John Kelly, father of the notorious bushranger Ned Kelly, was part of a convict road gang working near the town, and John Batman lived at Evandale before founding the city of Melbourne.
+John Kelly, father of the notorious bushranger Ned Kelly, was part of a convict road gang working near the town.

 Where